 Itchy armpits are usually a sign of a noncancerous skin condition.
-Common examples include skin infections or a chronic skin condition such as eczema.
+Common examples include skin infections or chronic skin conditions such as eczema.
 A doctor will be able to provide treatment for these conditions.

 Rarely, itchy armpits may be a sign of cancer.
 Lymphoma and IBC are two cancers that can cause underarm itching.

-People should see a doctor if underarm itching occurs alongside any other worrying symptoms.
+People should contact a doctor if underarm itching and other concerning symptoms occur.